adiffpirate/vim-llm/README.md

 - **Preview via Temp File:** Writes output to a temporary file while preserving the original file's extension (e.g. `file.llm-tmp.py`) for syntax highlighting.
 - **Seamless Buffer Switching:** Opens the temporary file in the current buffer for live monitoring and automatically switches back to your original file when done.
 - **Output Cleanup:** Automatically removes surrounding code fences, trims lines that contain only spaces (replacing them with empty strings), and cleans up any extra blank lines.
+- **Snippet Editing:** On visual mode only the selected lines will be edited.
 - **Easy to Use:** Just invoke the command with a prompt.
 For example:
   ```vim
   :LLMEdit 'add docstrings'